CoolCat467/StatusBot/README.md

 your token.
 If you use the update installer, it will move the old version to `old` and copy the old `.env` to the new folder.

+At the moment, StatusBot must install in `~/Desktop/Bots/StatusBot`.
+This will probably change in the future because that's a bit of an odd limitation, don't you think?

 In both installation cases, `looprun.sh` will be run, which will start the bot and restart it in the event of a critical error.